Hydrogen Hubs Manager

 - Engage with historically disadvantaged communities potentially impacted by hubs, particularly communities facing environmental justice and fossil transition issues.

-- Coordinate internal cross-programmatic engagement in hydrogen hubs with CATF colleagues.
+- Coordinate internal cross-programmatic engagement in hydrogen hubs with CATF colleagues, synthesize learnings from various hub regions, and lead a team of regional hubs managers.

 - Coordinate and manage analyses of local/regional hydrogen demand and markets for downstream hydrogen users.